 5. Chores are Chosen

-After implementing this method, we found that our youngest does an impressive job on laundry where the other two weren’t as enthusiastic.
+After implementing this method, we found that our youngest does an impressive job on laundry whereas the other two weren’t as enthusiastic.
 Our middle child has practically taken over my kitchen, but she cleans so well, I don’t mind one bit.
 And our oldest loves to be outside helping daddy, so she mows more than the others.

 6. Chores are Flexible

 During the school year, I take over a lot of the chores.
 It’s our busiest part of the year, but I still want the girls to have some free time when they get home.
-So they mainly have some laundry to do and dishes after dinner.
+So they mainly have some laundry and dishes after dinner.

 But during the summer they take over all the M-F chores and I do most of the dinners.
 This works best for everyone’s schedule and keeps our home running efficiently.